 Timing and hemlock cone ripeness

-As previously mentioned, cones that appear with a purple hue (4-6 counting from left) are ideal.
+As previously mentioned, cones that appear with a purple hue (#4-6 in the photo) are ideal.
 The closer to maturity they are, the better the actual seed yield.
 If they are too green the seeds won’t be fully developed.
 If the cones are fully open, the seed may have already dropped.

 Realistically, collecting when most cones are somewhere in the middle of that sequence of ripening and being able to get them before the seeds drop are the important considerations.
 Cones scales in the later stages can open and close based on relative humidity.
 If the scales have opened it is likely the seeds have dropped already.
 Therefore, if you collect cones in the later stages, please check a few to see if seeds are still present.
 You can cut a few cones in half longitudinally to look for seeds.